openmindculture/ingo-steinke.de/README.md

 - `img` (image files)
 - `styles.css`, `_includes/*.css`(styles: CSS + PostCSS)

+#### Sub-pages

+- `src/{__slug__}/index.liquid`
+  - include common page parts from `src/_includes/`
+  - processed, built and added to sitemap
+- Common parts are not used for the (index.liquid) home page.

+##### Offers/services (Leistungen)

+Section to be added above "skills", replacing "skills" as a top navigation item, to add pages focused on the customers' perspective rather than the who-I-am-CV-perspective that the website started with.
+These pages must be provided in all languages.

+ - ...
+ - ...
+ - ...

+##### Campaign landing pages

+Keyword-centered additional landing pages, manually added in German only for specific campaigns and linked from the German footer only, should also be provided in all languages for more consistency.

+- ...
+- ...
+- ...

 ### Localization / text snippets

 Text content can be edited in